gTile/gTile/README.md

 ## Workflow

 Testing changes can be tedious at times because an extension cannot be updated in-place.
 The Gnome shell session must be restarted in order for changes to take effect.
 In Wayland it is usually much easier to start a nested session instead.
 Check the [GJS documentation](https://gjs.guide/extensions/development/debugging.html#reloading-extensions) on how to best debug extensions.
 Note that nested gnome sessions can take time to load and do not allow to test multi-screen setups.
-I personally found it most productive to have a second remote system which I can use to continuously test the extension on.
+I personally found it most productive to have a second remote system which I used to continuously test the extension on.
 For this purpose I added a simple new script to `package.json`:

 ```json
 {